MicrosoftDocs/dynamics365smb-docs/business-central/contoso-coffee/contoso-coffee-intro.md

     This app adds country-specific content on top of the base application.

+Add the apps to an empty company in a paid subscription or as part of a trial.
+For example, create a new company with no sample data from the **Create New Company** assisted setup guide that you can open from the **Companies** list.
+Then add the apps from the [marketplace](../ui-extensions-install-uninstall.md#install) if they are not already listed in the **Extension Management** page.

-Once the relevant apps are installed, go to the [Contoso Coffee Demo Data](https://businesscentral.dynamics.com/?page=4760) page in [!INCLUDE [prod_short](../includes/prod_short.md)], change the default settings to suit your needs.
+Once the relevant apps are installed, go to the [Contoso Coffee Demo Data](https://businesscentral.dynamics.com/?page=4760) page in [!INCLUDE [prod_short](../includes/prod_short.md)], and change the default settings to suit your needs.
 The following tables describes the settings:

 |Field  |Description  |
 |---------|---------|